Node and Module Framework

 A Smile CDR deployment is divided into nodes and modules.

-The following diagram shows a simple example of a server with a single node containing several modules.
+The following diagram shows a simple example of a single process

 Within a node, a module can depend on other modules for functionality it needs.
 For example, the FHIR Listener module – that exposes an HTTP REST endpoint to which clients can connect – needs: